What are children doing at 4-5 years?

 Play is important because it’s still how children learn and explore feelings.

-You might also notice that your child has a sense of humour and enjoys jokes and funny stories.
+- might have a sense of humour and enjoy jokes and funny stories.

 Thinking